We earn commissions from brands listed on this site, which influences how listings are presented.

 • The grace period only applies if you pay your full statement balance by the due date.

-• Once lost, it can take 1-2 months of full payments to restore grace period benefits.
+• Once lost, it can take one to two months of full payments to restore grace period benefits.
+(Some issuers require two consecutive billing cycles.)

-Without a grace period, a $1,000 purchase at 18.99% APR starts accumulating $0.52 in interest daily from the transaction date.
-Over a 30-day billing cycle, that's $15.73 in interest before you even receive your statement.
+Without a grace period, a $1,000 purchase at 18.99% APR starts accumulating about $0.52 in interest daily from the transaction date.
+Over a 30-day billing cycle, that's about $15.61 in interest before you even receive your statement.

-Even after paying your balance in full, some issuers require two consecutive months of full payments before restoring grace period benefits—a detail buried in cardholder agreements.
+Even after paying your balance in full, some issuers (for example, Chase) reinstate the grace period only after two consecutive cycles of paying the full statement balance—a detail buried in cardholder agreements.

 0% Promotional APR Offers Have Hidden Traps